Transfer of Credit

 To be eligible for transfer toward a Yale Divinity School degree, a course completed at Yale or another school must meet the following requirements:

 - The course must have been taken at an accredited institution.

 - The course must have been taken at the graduate or professional level.

 - The student must have completed a baccalaureate degree before taking the course.

 - The course should be clearly relevant to the student’s program at the Divinity School.

 - Normally, the course must have been taken within the seven years prior to matriculation at the Divinity School.

-- Courses credited toward another graduate degree, either received or anticipated, are not normally transferred.
-Exceptions may be made for some of the courses credited toward a previous full two-year master’s degree.
+- Courses credited toward another graduate degree, either received or anticipated, may not be transferred.
+Exceptions may be made for students who have received the M.A.R. or M.Div. degrees from Yale Divinity School.1

 - No more than twelve hours will be transferred from a nontheological graduate program.
 If twelve hours are to be transferred, the student will be required to demonstrate to the Professional Studies Committee how the work previously completed is integral to the program of study pursued at Yale Divinity School.

 - Normally, courses taken online cannot be transferred for Divinity School credit.
 Petitions for exceptions must be made to the Professional Studies Committee.
 In all cases students are required to inform the academic dean if courses proposed for transfer credit were taken online.